hacktx/iOS/Pods/FCAlertView/README.md

 #Swift

-For the swift version of FCAlertView, [click here](https://github.com/k9101/FCAlertView).
+For the swift version of FCAlertView, [Click Here](https://github.com/k9101/FCAlertView).
 Credits to [Kris Penney](https://github.com/k9101) for writting the swift library.

 #Installation